 - Ophthalmology has a reputation for being highly competitive.
 If this is a field that you want to match into, do not let this deter you.
 Speak with faculty in the field about your chances and what you can do to strengthen your application.

-I found these resources very helpful: simply “Google” them: The Iowa Guide to the Ophthalmology Match and the University of Minnesota’s Medical Student Guide to the Ophthalmology Match
+I found these resources very helpful: The Iowa Guide to the Ophthalmology Match and the University of Minnesota’s Medical Student Guide to the Ophthalmology Match

 Shadowing- Before deciding on ophthalmology or signing up for the elective it is helpful, but not necessary, to shadow in the clinic and OR.
-For these opportunities contact Dr. Richa.
-She is very accommodating and helpful.
+For these opportunities contact Dr. Levin.

-Ophthalmology Elective- A one month rotation at University of Maryland is standard.
-If you have done this in your 3rd year and have a LOR out of it, then you can concentrate on doing away rotations in your 4th year.
-Otherwise, the earlier this 4th year rotation is done, the better, so do the rotation in July or August (only 2 positions/month, so be flexible!).
-Dr. Richa directs this elective, so contact her if you have any questions.
+Ophthalmology Elective- A one-month rotation at University of Maryland is standard.
+If you have done this in your 3rd year and have a LOR from it, then you can concentrate on doing away rotations in your 4th year.
+Otherwise, the earlier this 4th year rotation is done, the better, so do the rotation in July (preferably) or August.
+Dr. Levin directs this elective, so contact her if you have any questions.

 - Try to get to know a faculty member who can write you a letter of recommendation.
 Dr. Jeng has been the ophthalmology chair since 2013.
 He is an incredible resource for any student and/or applicant.
 He did his training at Cleveland Clinic and then served as the ophthalmology residency program director at UCSF prior to coming to Maryland.
 He is very approachable and knows a LOT of people in the world of ophthalmology.